Advanced Vite Plugin Configuration

 1. Register custom extensions via assetsInclude: ['**/*.custom'].

-2. Implement the transform hook with strict regex-based ID filtering.
+2. Implement transform with strict regex id filtering (@rollup/pluginutils createFilter).

-3. Generate source maps using this.getCombinedSourcemap() and return the map object.
+3. Generate source maps with this.getCombinedSourcemap() and return the map.

-4. Emit processed assets to the output directory via this.emitFile({ type: 'asset', source, fileName }) inside closeBundle.
+4. Emit processed assets via this.emitFile({ type: 'asset', source, fileName }) in generateBundle.

 import type { Plugin } from 'vite';